andiosika/NLP-to-identify-toxic-or-abusive-language-for-online-conversation-using-Keras-Deep-Learning-Models/README.md

-# Mod 4 Project: Natural Language Processing (NLP) - Improving online conversation: Use of NLP analysis to build a multi-headed model capable of detecting different types of online discussion toxicity like threats, obscenity, insults, and identity-based hate.
+# Natural Language Processing (NLP) - Improving online conversation: Use of NLP analysis to build a multi-headed model capable of detecting different types of online discussion toxicity like threats, obscenity, insults, and identity-based hate.

 By: Andi Osika